Conditional flow matching for physics-constrained inverse problems with finite training data: Results

-\Cref{tab:elasto2_test_results_rmse} also provides the average number $N_{\mathrm{step}}$ of sampling steps for both test cases.
-The average is taken across all the posterior samples in each test case.
-For both source distributions, \Cref{tab:elasto2_test_results_rmse} shows that the number of sampling steps required for posterior sampling using the conditional flow matching model is similar.
-We also note that in a previous work by \citet{dasgupta2025conditional}, the number of sampling steps necessary to produce inference of similar quality was significantly larger in a similar study.
-Specifically, \citet{dasgupta2025conditional} reports using 1280 steps to sample the posterior using a discrete version of the conditional diffusion model.
-Again, this shows the benefits of the continuous-in-time formulation of conditional flow matching models: adaptive integration methods help significantly improve the sampling efficiency.

-Further, \Cref{fig:elasto2_gaussian_test_results2} shows the results obtained using a velocity network trained for 300,000 iterations using a Gaussian source distribution. \Cref{fig:elasto2_gaussian_test_results2} further confirms the effect of overtraining and manifests as a reduction in the pixel-wise posterior standard deviation.
-The average pixel-wise standard deviation for Test samples 1 and 2 drops from 0.093 and 0.047, respectively, to 0.015 and 0.022, respectively, from the optimally trained case to the over-trained case.
-Moreover, over-training also leads to inferior inference quality: the RMSE between the posterior mean and ground truth increases to 0.375 and 0.723 for the two test cases, respectively.
+Further, \Cref{fig:elasto2_gaussian_test_results2} shows the results obtained using a velocity network trained for 300,000 iterations using a Gaussian source distribution. \Cref{fig:elasto2_gaussian_test_results2} further confirms the effect of overtraining, which manifests as a reduction in the pixel-wise standard deviation among the samples from the posterior.
+The average pixel-wise standard deviation for test samples 1 and 2 drops from 0.093 and 0.047, respectively, to 0.015 and 0.022, respectively, from the optimally trained case to the over-trained case.
+Moreover, over-training also leads to inferior inference quality: the RMSE between the posterior mean and ground truth increases to 0.375 and 0.723 for the two test cases.